Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - Note: those of you using Linux may have to use code to do this.
 I will include the code below each section.

 ---
+- Firstly, make sure you are connected to the VPN.
 - In VSCode, click on the 'Remote Explorer' button, then click 'Connect to Host in New Window' button.
 This opens a new VSCode window with the remote host.
 - You will be prompted (top box) to enter your password.
 Do this and hit enter.
 - You are now connected to HAWK.